lwsjs/local-web-server/README.md

 Server
 -p, --port <number>         Web server port
--f, --log-format <string>   Access log format, written to stdout.
-Use one of
+-f, --log-format <string>   If a format is supplied an access log is written to stdout.
+If not,
-                            'none', 'dev', 'default', 'short', 'tiny' or 'logstalgia' -d, --directory <string>    Root directory, defaults to the current directory -c, --compress              Enables compression
+                            a statistics view is displayed.
+Format options: 'none', 'dev', 'default', 'short', 'tiny' or 'logstalgia'.
+-d, --directory <string>    Root directory, defaults to the current directory -c, --compress              Enables compression
 -r, --refreshRate <number>  Statistics view refresh rate in ms. Defaults to 500.